 If you are the first child in your family to attend college, you should prepare to dissociate yourself from your parents upon entering the bookstore.
 As soon as mom or dad spies a price tag on a textbook, they may react with surprise, anger, disbelief, tears, or any combination of the above.
 After they’ve calmed down, reassure them that you already set up accounts on Amazon, Textbooks.com, and Half.com, and convince them that your prudence and frugality should earn you one of those nice college hoodies from the bookstore.
 Just don’t show them the receipt.

 1. Talk to students

-This may be the most important part of a campus visit, and an opportunity that too many college-bound students do not take advantage of.
-If you visit colleges while school is in session, you should make a point to approach a few students—at the cafeteria, the library, or just while walking around campus—and ask them any questions you have or even just about their general experience at the school.
+This may be the most important part of your campus visits and an opportunity that too many college-bound students do not take advantage of.
+If you visit colleges while school is in session, you should make a point to approach a few students—in the cafeteria, at the library, or just while walking around campus—and ask them any questions you have or even just about their general experience at the school.
 You’ll get much more honest answers than you will from tour guides, and most students will be more than happy to stop and chat for a few minutes.